hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/025_concentration_its_spiritual_uses.md

 The mind, to have non-attachment, must be clear, good, and rational.
 Why should we practice?
 Because each action is like the pulsations quivering over the surface of the lake.
 The vibration dies out, and what is left?
-The Samskâras, the impressions.
+The Samskāras, the impressions.
 When a large number of these impressions are left on the mind, they coalesce and become a habit.
 It is said, "Habit is second nature", it is first nature also, and the whole nature of man; everything that we are is the result of habit.
 That gives us